Menu

 To understand what credit score is needed for a line of credit, it’s essential to have a clear idea of what constitutes a good credit score.
 In Canada, credit scores range between 300 and 900, with the average score being 672.
 But what exactly do those three-digit numbers mean?
 Though standards can differ slightly among lenders and credit bureaus, in general, credit scores are ranked as follows:

-If you are young and have not had a lot of time to build up your credit history, are new to Canada or have had trouble paying back loans in the past or have a bankruptcy on your credit file, you will likely have a low score.
-If you’ve been using credit products like credit cards and loans for many years and managed your money responsibly, you’re probably one of the lucky Canadians with a good credit score.
+If you recently turned 18 and have not had a lot of time to build up your credit history or are new to Canada, it's also possible to have a zero credit score.
+If you’ve been responsibly using credit products like credit cards and loans for many years, paying your bills on time and otherwise following financial best practices, you’re probably one of the lucky Canadians with a good credit score.

 credit lines